CSIprinceton/workshop-july-2020/tutorial/Day-2/README.md

 a fully converged potential is made.
 The tutorial should provide a consistent improvement of the DNN potential with the number of iterations.

-For the sake of time, we already provide you 3 trained potentials at 03-train/iter.000/?/graph?.pb ("?" correspond to integers 1,2 or 3).
-These potentials were trained from training data consisting of randomly perturbed C2H6 molecules (see 03-train/iter.000/raw_files/README.md for more details).
+For the sake of time, we already provide you 3 trained potentials at `03-train/iter.000/?/graph?.pb` ("?" correspond to integers 1,2 or 3).
+These potentials were trained from training data consisting of randomly perturbed C2H6 molecules (see `03-train/iter.000/raw_files/README.md` for more details).

-You can easily perform one iteration cycle running "./run_one_dp_iteration.sh" in the current folder.
+You can easily perform one iteration cycle running `./run_one_dp_iteration.sh &> log &` in the current folder.
 This script will sweap over the 3 steps of active learning training.
 Below, we give instruction on what quantities we should look during the training.

-We provide all the outputs of 3 active learning iterations at "./benchmark".
+We provide all the outputs of 3 active learning iterations at `./benchmark`.

 ## Exploration